MosheBenZacharia/GP-Per-Hour/README.md

 ### Trip Overlay

-See your gp/hr at glance, hover your mouse over the overlay to see more details about the current trip.
+See your gp/hr at glance, and hover your mouse over the overlay to see more details about the current trip.

 <img width="203" alt="overlay" src="https://github.com/MosheBenZacharia/GP-Per-Hour/assets/12495920/7d0a27ca-fb38-4f9e-8f46-5496f801114c">